Dyalog/link/help/Link.Status.md

 # Link.Status

-This function provides details of texisting links.
+This function provides details of existing links.

 #### Arguments